 “We can only speculate whether Galbatorix himself knows his true name.”
 (1st deluxe edition Brisingr, page 208)

-A few months before Eragon took place, Galbatorix tricked the Urgals into aiding him.
+A few months before the events of Eragon took place, Galbatorix tricked the Urgals into aiding him.
 He promised lands and wealth, should they align themselves with him.
 Instead, he sent Durza to use dark magic on the Urgals to compel them to fight for his cause with no reward.
 They were to be his powerful, but disposable, units.
 The Dragon King sent them towards the Beor Mountains, encouraging them to slaughter peasants in their homes along the way.
 The blame for the the attacks would fall on the Varden, thereby turning public opinion against the rebels.
 Galbatorix thought it was high time to crush his opposition.
 Peasants knew little of this:

 “Because the Varden’s attacks have increased, Galbatorix has forced cities to send more soldiers to the borders, men who are needed to combat the Urgals.
 The brutes have been migrating southeast, toward the Hadarac Desert.
 No one knows why and it wouldn’t concern us, except that they’re passing through populated areas.
 They’ve been spotted on roads and near cities.
 Worst of all are reports of a Shade, though the stories are unconfirmed.
 Not many people survive such an encounter…it only began a few months ago.
 Whole villages have been forced to move because Urgals destroyed their fields and starvation threatens.”
 (Merlock, 1st edition Eragon, pages 25-26)